San-0602/University-of-Michigan-Projects/README.md

 This repository contains my completed assignments and programming projects for **CSE 231: Introduction to Programming I** at the **University of Michigan**.

-These projects mark the beginning of my programming journey — where I learned to break problems into logic, write clean Python code, and fall (occasionally headfirst) into the world of software development.
+These projects mark the beginning of my programming journey, where I learned to break problems into logic, write clean Python code, and fall (occasionally headfirst) into the world of software development.